Leg Length Discrepancy and Short Right Leg Syndrome - Description

 Anthropological Perspective - Evolutionary Adaptation Theory

 Short Right Leg Syndrome (SRLS) is a dominant genetic trait in Homo Sapiens.
-It is the result of an evolutionary adaptation giving a mother and young child a greater chance of survival in prehistoric times.
+It is the result of evolutionary adaptation giving a mother and child a greater chance of survival in prehistoric times.
 The two signature traits of SRLS enables baby to be securely carried on the elevated left hip, shoulder bag of provisions securely carried on the elevated right shoulder, freeing the dominant right arm for work and defence.
+This was the most successful model.
 It can be deduced our ancestors were predominantly right handed.
 Otherwise, we would be seeing short left legs.
 We do not see short left legs.

 Three Cardinal Signs